-Over six and a half acres of prime, south and west facing oceanfront bordering the prestigious Glenmora Estate.
+Over six and a half acres of prime, south and west facing oceanfront bordering the prestigious Dunmora Estate.
 With removal of the previous main residence complete and full plans for a modern build included in the sale, this fully serviced parcel is set for quick development allowing for a secondary suite.
-Peering out onto the Finlayson Arm, this private treed site also features a lengthy stone-gated driveway, a caretaker house and garage, as well as dock with foreshore lease and accompanying waterfront gazebo directly overlooking its 450 foot frontage.
+Peering out onto the Finlayson Arm, this private treed site also features a lengthy stone-gated driveway, a caretaker house and garage, as well as dock and accompanying waterfront gazebo directly overlooking its 450 foot frontage.

 Thirty minutes from Victoria's inner harbour, Central Saanich offers an idylic setting for those seeking a more pastoral lifestyle.
 Here, a myriad of outdoor opportunities abound including extensive hiking trails at Gowlland Tod Provincial Park or Mount Work Regional Park.
 Minutes South, charming Brentwood Bay Village brims with amenities including a marina, shopping, waterfront restaurants, and the famous Butchart Gardens.

 Friendly and active, Central Saanich is a semi-rural community in the middle of the Saanich Peninsula offers a comfortable lifestyle for those seeking refuge from the inner city’s hustle and bustle.
 The short 20-minute commute from Victoria's city core makes Central Saanich an easy transition for any city dweller.
 The municipality remains committed to celebrating and preserving its rural roots, boasting the highest concentration of agricultural production in the region.

 Nearby Brentwood Bay Village is host to all amenities including waterfront restaurants, marina’s, shopping, and accommodation, while Saanichton boasts a collection of bed and breakfasts, stables, campgrounds, and small farms amongst its famous flower and rose gardens.